Weight-Only Quantization (Prototype)

 ---|---|---|---|---|---|---|

-Note: RTN algorithm is supported by Intel® Extension for PyTorch*.
-For other algorithms, we mark as ‘stay tuned’ and highly recommend you waiting for the availability of the INT4 models on the HuggingFace Model Hub, since the LLM quantization procedure is significantly constrained by the machine’s host memory and computation capabilities.
+Note: For algorithms marked as ‘stay tuned’ are highly recommended to wait for the availability of the INT4 models on the HuggingFace Model Hub, since the LLM quantization procedure is significantly constrained by the machine’s host memory and computation capabilities.

 RTN[1]: Rounding to Nearest (RTN) is an intuitively simple method that rounds values to the nearest integer.
 It boasts simplicity, requiring no additional datasets, and offers fast quantization.
 Besides, it could be easily applied in other datatype like NF4 (non-uniform).
 Typically, it performs well on configurations such as W4G32 or W8, but worse than advanced algorithms at lower precision level.